What is Independence Day?

 On July 4th, 1776, a declaration document was published, stating a long list of grievances against British rule, and was later signed by delegates.

-It is the birthday of America.
+And so, July 4th is when we celebrate the birthday of America.

 Happy Birthday America !!!

-What is Independence Day - A Declaration of Freedom
+Independence Day is a Declaration of Freedom

 After many years of British rule, the colonies had enough.
 They had tried in many ways to warn England of its many abuses, its violations of people's lives and property.
 We would today call them human rights abuses.